Tower to Canyon Section of Grand Loop Road

 Mile 2.4 – Tower Fall area

 The road arrives at the Tower Fall area.
 On the left is a large parking area for the Tower Fall Trail and a general store.
-Note that the Tower Fall Trail has been closed for several years due to severe erosion, but a less than ideal view of Tower Fall can still be had from the overlook.
+Note that the Tower Fall Trail has been closed several times due to severe erosion, but a less than ideal view of Tower Fall can still be had from the overlook.
 To the right of the road is the Tower Fall Campground.
 For more on the campground, see Yellowstone Camping.

 Mile 8.7 – Chittenden Road